Top Mobile Game Backend Providers

 GameSparks gives its customers real-time analysis of the application, different management functionality under a single dashboard, leaderboards for gamers who want to be competitive in a particular game, and much more.

 The best thing about GameSparks that has made it so popular is that the backend developers can develop real-time multiplayer games, which were a new development in mobile gaming back in 2013.
 Even right now, there are not many real-time multiplayer games on the mobile market.

 GameSparks offers a competitive market rate, with three options available:

-- Development – which includes all the essentials required for developing backend, cloud service, documentation, and so on.
+- Development – Includes all the essentials required for developing the backend, cloud service, documentation, and so on.
 It’s free.

-- Standard – which includes everything from development, and much more like publishing rights and more connections.
-It is priced at $300 a month.
+- Standard – Includes everything from development and much more like publishing rights and connections.
+It costs $299 a month.

-PlayFab can provide a lot of features no other game backend team can provide, like player management, being able to add in-game messaging, and so on.
-Plus, their new marketplace is really amazing and ever-so-growing.
+PlayFab can provide a lot of features no other game backend team can provide, like player management, adding in-game messaging, and so on.
+Plus, their new marketplace is impressive and ever-so-growing.
 Customers can buy/download features that will make their backend game even stronger.